Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsubsection{Sulfur-bearing carbon chains - C$_n$S}

 Similar to C$_n$O, several sulfur (S)-bearing carbon chains, C$_n$S ($n=2, 3, 4, 5$), have been identified in the ISM.
-These species have been detected toward TMC-1 and IRC+10216.
 Two protonated species, HCCS$^{+}$ and HC$_3$S$^+$, have only been detected towards TMC-1 so far.
+The discovery of HC$_3$S$^+$ supports the formation route of CCS and C$_3$S via the electron recombination reactions of HC$_3$S$^+$ indicated in Fig.\,\ref{fig:route}.
 Carbon chains in this group have alternative ground states, i.e., triplet and singlet, and show a trend of increasing dipole moment with the number of carbon atoms, similar to the C$_n$O group (see Table \ref{tab:quant}).
 The abundances of C$_2$S and C$_3$S are almost three orders of magnitude higher than C$_4$S and C$_5$S toward TMC-1 \citep{Cernicharo2021S}.
 On the other hand, the C$_5$S column density is slightly less than those of C$_2$S and C$_3$S, with differences less than one order of magnitude, toward IRC+10216 \citep{Agundez2014}.
 C$_2$S and C$_3$S are mainly produced via several ion-neutral reactions followed by electron recombination reactions and via several neutral-neutral reactions \citep{sakai2007}.
 Higher order chains of this family, such as C$_4$S and C$_5$S, are thought to be formed via reactions of S + C$_4$H and C + HC$_3$S, and C$_4$H + CS and S + C$_5$H, respectively.
-However, the kinematics and product distribution of these reactions is poorly known \citep{Cernicharo2021S}.
+However, the kinetics and product distribution of these reactions are poorly known \citep{Cernicharo2021S}.